 Method 3: With iTunes’ Synchronization

-if you have used third party transfer software to transfer pictures, the iTunes cannot sync them to computer, you may take the risk of losing pictures, and you should back up your original files and then try this method.
+If you have used third party transfer software to transfer photos from iPhone to Android phone, the iTunes cannot sync them to computer, you may take the risk of losing pictures, and you should back up your original files and then try this method.